 - Japanese Knotweed Leaves – Light green with red or purple flecks.
 Heart or shovel-shaped with a pointed tip and shoot out from nodes in a zig-zag pattern.
 New Japanese Knotweed leaves are rolled up with dark red veins while mature leaves can grow up to 20cm.

-- Japanese Knotweed Stem – Grows in a zig-zag pattern, green with purple and red speckles, hollow and grows to 2-3 metres in height.
+- Japanese Knotweed Stem – Grow in a zig-zag pattern, green with purple and red speckles, hollow and grows to 2-3 metres in height.
 Can Grow up to 2cm a day.

 - Japanese Knotweed Roots (Rhizomes) – Outside is dark brown, inside is orange/yellow.
 Can grow 3 metres deep and between 2 to 7 metres horizontally, depending on soil and weather conditions.
 The diameter is approximately 20cm.